ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 During the workshop we were given an exercise in which we had to recreate a given example page with the above technologies.
 This way we had some hands-on experience straight away!
 ### Build Tools <!-- Yunus -->
-We've started the second week with a solid introduction of front-end build tools.
+We've started the second week with a solid introduction of frontend build tools.
-The topics of this workshop (given by [Michael Vervloet](/author/michael-vervloet/)) were Node.js, package managers and build systems & generators (gulp, webpack and angular-cli).
+The topics of this workshop (given by [Michael Vervloet](/author/michael-vervloet/)) were [Node.js](https://nodejs.org/en/), package managers and build systems & generators ([gulp](https://gulpjs.com), [webpack](https://webpack.js.org) and [Angular CLI](https://cli.angular.io)).
 After every topic we got the chance to put this newly acquired knowlegde into practice.
-This started from scratch by installing node.js to creating an angular project.
+This started from scratch by installing Node.js and at the end we created an Angular project.
 ### Angular <!-- Sam -->
 One of the must see frontend frameworks is [Angular](https://www.angular.io) of course.
 We've been introduced to it by [Ryan De Gruyter](/author/ryan-de-gruyter/).